likeagfeld/DreamPi-Link-Cable---Taisen-Netplay-Installer/README.md

 # DreamPi Link Cable Installer

-Windows installer for DreamPi Link Cable web interface - handles SSH installation, service setup, and shortcut creation on DreamPi

-# DreamPi Link Cable Installer

-A Windows application that installs and manages the DreamPi Link Cable web interface on your Raspberry Pi.
+A Windows application that installs and manages the DreamPi Link Cable web interface on your Raspberry Pi / DreamPi.
 Connects via SSH to set up the web server, create system services, and add Windows shortcuts.

 ## What it does